 - 1. Currently, it's possible to run the MC Algorithms only on a single table.
 Masking multiple tables columns by MC Algorithms is not supported. - 2.
 XML File masking does not support MC algorithms. - 3.
-VSAM File masking does not support MC algorithms.
-The only exception is VSAM files which don't redefine record types. - 4.
+VSAM File masking does not support MC algorithms. - 4.
 Some types of misconfiguration errors (as described above) are only detected during job execution.